 To notify the Law Society of a charge, conviction or an 'automatic show cause event' please complete the relevant form:

 - Statement of an ‘Automatic Show Cause Event’ – applicant for an Australian practising certificate

 - Notice of an ‘Automatic Show Cause Event’ – holder of an Australian practising certificate

 Notification of conviction for summary offence

 If you are an applicant for a practising certificate, you should lodge your Statement of an ‘Automatic Show Cause Event’ form with your application for a practising certificate.
 In relation to all other notifications, you should send your completed form, together with any relevant documentation specified in the form, to the Society's Professional Standards Department.

 Disclosure pursuant to Rule 13 should be made at the time you apply for renewal or grant of your practising certificate with your application form.

 In relation to any other matter, including foreign disciplinary proceedings, you should advise the Professional Standards Department in writing.

 What happens if notification is not provided?

-The Law Society Council will investigate the matter to determine whether or not the solicitor is a fit and proper person to hold an Australian practising certificate and whether any discretionary conditions need to be imposed on his or her practise of the law.
+The Law Society Council will investigate the matter to determine whether or not you are a fit and proper person to hold an Australian practising certificate and whether any discretionary conditions need to be imposed on your practise.